thinreports/thinreports-examples/README.md

 ### [Use Event](https://github.com/thinreports/thinreports-examples/tree/master/event)

-ThinReports is a utility that offers a “simple event model” for generating reports.
+Thinreports is a utility that offers a “simple event model” for generating reports.
 By using events, full reports can be generated more efficiently by centralizing and sharing common functionalities.

 ### [Use multiple layouts](https://github.com/thinreports/thinreports-examples/tree/master/multiple-layout)